April 1, 2026

 I Was Fired for Calling in Sick During My Probationary Period.
 Do I Still Have Employee Rights?

+Reach out today to talk through what happened.
 Schedule your free consultation today.

 Frontier Law Center is a plaintiff-side employment law firm based in Woodland Hills, California.
 We represent employees across the state in wrongful termination, sick leave retaliation, and workplace rights cases.